 Why is that the case?
 Some of it has to do with the lack of awareness regarding insects and the role they could play in eradicating hunger while also being environmentally sustainable.
 These factors have been keeping authorities from looking into the matter more keenly.
 Additional reasons include lobbying from the classic pet industry and also, bureaucracy.

-Keeping this in mind, you can’t buy Yora Pet Food in the US.
-The situation is probably going to change in the future but for now, things are looking stale for the US market.
+Remember, you can’t buy Yora Pet Food in the US.
+The situation will probably change in the future but for now, things are looking stale for the US market.

 Can I Buy Dog Insect Kibble in the UK?